Subscribe to our Newsletter

 Falling Behind with Reconciliation, Entries and Accounts Payable and Receivable

 It is easy to get caught up with other aspects of your business and push the paperwork and bookkeeping to the back of your mind and to-do list.
 However, it is vital that you keep accurate records of all business transactions and events.
-Keeping on top of accounts owing to you will ensure a healthy cash flow and save you from losing income from ageing accounts.
+Keeping on top of accounts owing to you will ensure healthy cash flow and save you from losing income from ageing accounts.
 It is equally important to monitor and record all expenses, big or small, as extra expenditure can add up fast.

 The result of this is that the reports you produce will not be current or a fair representation of your financial standing.
-This makes it almost impossible to make the correct decision as there will be a distortion between what you think you have and the amount of funds you actually have at your disposal.
+This makes it almost impossible to make the correct decision as there will be a distortion between what you think you have and the number of funds you actually have at your disposal.

 Poor Communication or not Consulting with your Accountant/Bookkeeper